Skip to content

 Other checks

-• yamlfmt formats YAML code (similar to what black does for Python code).
+• yamlfmt formats YAML code (similar to what ruff does for Python code).
 This plugin will automatically fix any mistakes it finds.